JEANNETTE M. WEAVER

 Call for a FREE consultation today!
 (440) 546-9300

 Proper estate planning ensures that your assets will be administered during your lifetime in a manner best suited for you as well as providing for the efficient distribution of your assets to your loved ones upon your death.
-Estate planning includes a review of your current assets, potential issues during your lifetime that may put your assets risk, such as the need for long-term care, concerns about your spouse, children or other beneficiaries' ability to manage their affairs, asset protection, and probate avoidance when appropriate.
+Estate planning includes a review of your current assets, potential issues during your lifetime that may put your assets at risk, such as the need for long-term care, concerns about your spouse, children or other beneficiaries' ability to manage their affairs, asset protection, and probate avoidance when appropriate.

 A basic estate plan includes a Last Will and Testament, General Durable Power of Attorney, Health Care Power of Attorney and Living Will.
 An enhanced plan includes the basic planning documents as well as various trusts depending on the needs and goals of the individual or couple.
 A revocable living trust is commonly used for probate avoidance, creating trust shares for minor children or grandchildren thus avoiding the costs associated with a formal guardianship and to allow for distributions to beneficiaries at various ages or with restrictions.
 More sophisticated planning is required when dealing with special needs beneficiaries, credit shelter trusts, and Medicaid planning.